Did you get all of that?

 HTML stands for Hyper Text Transfer Protocol (snore), and it’s basically a computer language that when used correctly can create websites and stuff like that – stuff like blog posts too!

-It’s got lots of symbols and rules and things like that, so learning it takes a little while.
+It’s got lots of symbols and rules and things, so learning it takes a little while.
 Luckily, you don’t have to learn to code HTML to copy it and send it to another blogger.
 Your blog publisher does it all for you.
 Sweet.

 How to Copy HTML